Stay in the loop with the most important updates

 - indicating the possibility of negative consequences.

-- These measures are imposed by a separate decision by the inspector in case the supervised entity fails to remove the irregularities found during the inspection supervision within the given deadline.
+These measures are imposed by a separate decision by the inspector in case the supervised entity fails to remove the irregularities found during the inspection supervision within the given deadline.
 Such a possibility remains at the inspector’s disposal for 60 days, starting from the day when the taxpayer received the record of the performed supervision.
-In case the taxpayer fails to take action as instructed within the additional 15 days from the day of determination, the tax inspector shall file a report for a commercial offense or misdemeanor report, in accordance with the Commercial Offenses Act, i.e., the Law on Misdemeanors.
+In case the taxpayer fails to take action as instructed within the additional 15 days from the day of determination, the tax inspector shall file a report for a commercial offense or misdemeanor report, following the Commercial Offenses Act, i.e., the Law on Misdemeanors.

 3) Special measures of orders, prohibitions, and confiscation, such as:

 - prohibition to carry out activities,

 - confiscation of items, documents, and goods.

 4) Measures for the protection of the rights of third parties, to introduce third parties, who were harmed by the actions of the subject of the control, with the findings of the inspection and issued measures.